veyselharun/flutter-samples/README.md

-# Flutter Demos
+# Flutter Samples

-This repository includes Flutter sample applications for software workshops.
+This repository contains sample Flutter applications and supporting materials for software development workshops.